-Chateaubriand wrote an epic (in prose) which was a common source of inspiration of both Soumet and Felice Romani.
-That epic, Les Martyres, published in 1809, revolves around a Druid heroine named Velleda (meaning ‘prophetess’ in Celtic, a generic denomination similar to that of the Delphic Pythia, Apollo’s priestess), who called for revolt against Roman rule but eventually fell desperately in love with a Roman commander and paid for that with her life.
-In Chateaubriand’s work the plot takes place in the age of Diocletian, about 300 years later than the period of Norma’s plot, and includes easily discernible Christian traits, such as forgiveness and unconditional love, typical of the author’s mindset − as known on the theoretical-ideological level from his work The Genius of Christianity (Le génie du christianisme) as well as from the preface to Les Martyres.
+Chateaubriand wrote a prose epic which served as a source of inspiration for both Soumet and Romani.
+That epic, Les Martyres, published in 1809, revolves around a Druid heroine named Velleda (meaning “prophetess” in Celtic, a generic appellation similar to that of the Delphic Pythia, Apollo’s priestess), who called for revolt against Roman rule, but eventually fell desperately in love with a Roman commander, for which she paid with her life.
+In Chateaubriand’s work, the plot takes place in the age of Diocletian, about three hundred years later than the period of Norma’s plot, and includes easily discernible Christian values, such as forgiveness and unconditional love, quite representative of the author’s ethos, as is clear on the theoretical-ideological level from his work The Genius of Christianity (Le génie du christianisme), as well as from the preface to Les Martyres.

-Two years before the publication of Chateaubriand’s epic, Spontini’s opera (The Vestal) La Vestale was premiered in Paris.
-The plot was focused on a forbidden love affair between Licinius, a Roman general, and Iulia, a Vestal Virgin.
-(In ancient Rome the Vestal Virgins were in charge of the rituals associated with Vesta, the goddess of the family).
-Adalgisa’s courting by Pollione in Norma is reminiscent of Iulia’s courting by Licinius in Spontini’s La Vestale.
-It appears that similarly to the infanticide theme of Medea, the motif of a virgin priestess’ seduction by a (Roman) general was also stirring the imagination of Bellini’s contemporaries.
-In terms of gender studies this work appears to be relevant for connecting the seduction theme with social/sexual subjugation and the male-female power imbalance.
+Two years before the publication of Chateaubriand’s epic, Spontini’s opera, The Vestal (La Vestale), premiered in Paris.
+Its plot focused on a forbidden love affair between Licinius, a Roman general, and Iulia, a Vestal Virgin.
+(In ancient Rome, the Vestal Virgins were in charge of the rituals associated with Vesta, the goddess of the family.)
+Pollione’s courtship of Adalgisa in Norma resembles Licinius’s courtship of Iulia in Spontini’s La Vestale.
+It appears that the motif of a virgin priestess’ seduction by a Roman general, like the infanticide theme of Medea, also stirred the imagination of Bellini’s contemporaries.
+In the context of gender studies, this line of analysis has relevance work in terms of connecting the seduction theme with social/sexual subjugation and the male-female power imbalance.

-In 1820 another opera entitled The Priestess of Irminsul (La Sacerdotessa d’Irminsul) by Giovanni Pacini was premiered in Trieste and the librettist was also Felice Romani.
-The plot is significantly different from that of Norma: it was located in the early Middle Ages (as much of the Romantic contemporary literature) − in the period of Charles the Great (Charlemagne) − and focused on a different love triangle: two nobles in love with the same lady, a melodrama with a happy end.
-Yet this work reiterates the motif of a priestess’ seduction by an army commander, and its libretto has some similarities with that of Norma.
-It should be stressed that Norma was also priestess of Irminsul, a god of war.
+In 1820, another opera for which Romani also wrote the libretto, The Priestess of Irminsul (La Sacerdotessa d’Irminsul) by Giovanni Pacini, premiered in Trieste.
+The plot differs significantly from that of Norma.
+The action of The Priestess takes place in the early Middle Ages (as did much of the contemporary Romantic literature), during the period of Charles the Great (Charlemagne), and focuses on a different love triangle, with two nobles in love with the same woman.
+While this melodrama has a happy ending, it still reiterates the motif of a priestess’s seduction by an army commander, and its libretto has some similarities with that of Norma.
+It should be stressed that Norma was also the priestess of Irminsul, a god of war.

-Felice Romani, who had a classicist’s background, could have found inspiration for the libretto of Norma in Latin literature as well – Virgil’s Aeneid: the motif of a chastity vow’s break by the Carthaginian queen Dido, owing to her passionate love for the Trojan hero Aeneas.
-A few lines in Norma’s libretto are strikingly similar to the furious reproach addressed by Dido to her former lover and the curse she inflicted on him.’
-The ‘cruel Trojan,’ as Aeneas is portrayed by Dido, became the ‘cruel Roman’ (‘Crudel Romano’) in Norma’s portrayal of Pollione, a metamorphosis which is of special significance bearing in mind that the Trojan hero Aeneas was considered by the Romans as their distinguished ancestor.
-Vindictive fury is a key term in both the Aeneid and Norma: ira/ furia and furor/furore respectively (which are frequently rhymed with dolor/e and amor/e) and accompanied by threats to pursue the ‘perfidious traitor’ over the sea wherever he goes:
+Romani, who had a classicist’s background, could have found inspiration for the libretto of Norma in Latin literature as well, such as Virgil’s Aeneid, where the motif of the breaking of a vow of chastity appears in the Carthaginian queen Dido’s passionate love affair with the Trojan hero Aeneas.
+A few lines in Norma’s libretto are strikingly similar to the furious reproach addressed by Dido to her former lover Aeneas and the curse she inflicted on him.
+The “cruel Trojan,” as Aeneas is referred to by Dido, became the “cruel Roman” (“Crudel Romano”) in Norma’s depiction of Pollione, a metamorphosis which is of special significance given that the Trojan hero Aeneas was considered a distinguished ancestor by the Romans.
+Vindictive fury is a key term in both the Aeneid and in Norma: ira/ furia and furor/furore, respectively (which are frequently rhymed with dolor/e and amor/e, respectively), and the phrase is often accompanied by threats to pursue the “perfidious traitor” over the sea wherever he goes:

 Te sull’onde e te sui venti